jeremyhager/jeremyhager.github.io/src/pages/aboutMe.md

 1. [Linux Unplugged](https://linuxunplugged.com/)
     - Very active, and interactive.
 They talk about interesting and cool projects, latest news about Linux and open-source.
+    - Jupiter Broadcasting as a whole is really great.
 2. [Admin Admin Podcast](https://www.adminadminpodcast.co.uk/)
     - Still updates, but only every so often.
 Their content is pretty good, and to me sounds like a group of people just talking about tech.
     - Works especially well if you like to feel a fly on the wall.
 Personally, I enjoy the format a quite a bit.

+## About the website
+This website is using [Docusaurus v2](https://v2.docusaurus.io/), an open-source project by Facebook.
+Their [GitHub](https://github.com/facebook/docusaurus) page states:

+> Docusaurus is a project for building, deploying, and maintaining open source project websites easily.

+It also includes the ability to use a blog